Now located inside Texas Laser & Aesthetics!

 Unfortunately, there’s no set answer.
 The results depend on several factors, such as medication, sun exposure, after-care treatment, and genetics.
 In addition, microbladed hairstrokes rarely fade evenly, so you might have some hairstrokes outlast others.
 The average person will experience gradual, uneven fading that lasts anywhere from 12 to 18 months.

 If you want your brows to have optimal healed results, touch-ups are highly recommended.
 After the initial treatment, your body will start to heal itself.
 The healing process will include some fading.
 It’s even normal to lose anywhere from 40-60% of the pigment.
-Therefore, 1-2 touch ups are necessary for semi-permanent lasting results.
+Therefore, 1-2 touch ups may be necessary for a more lasting result.

 An allergic reaction is extremely rare, but those who are concerned can schedule a patch-test to be performed approximately 1 week before scheduled treatment.
 Your microblading artist will collect a list of your known allergies, and provide you with a summary of all ingredients used during treatment.